 A package has arrived!
 All excited, you rush to open it and start unpacking your newly acquired board game.
 Then you come to the manual … what?
 28 pages?
 Oh, man …

-We are all very familiar with this feeling – learning is after all an essential component of board gaming.
+We are all very familiar with this feeling – learning is, after all, an essential component of board gaming.
 But nonetheless, complexity and learning the rules can bring a lot of frustration and stress to players.

 After you’ve grasped (the basics) of the rules, the real learning begins.
 Trying to remember everything you’ve already learned, you learn more intricate rules and mechanics and try out new strategies and approaches, often accompanied by a lot of losing, especially if you’re playing against more experienced players (or a challenging cooperative game).